-I started asking around in some sewing groups on social media and within only a few minutes had two willing participants, one after smaller scraps of fabric and one who wanted threads and stuffing materials… “I was overly excited about this!”
+So I started asking around in some sewing groups on social media and within minutes I had two willing participants, one after smaller scraps of fabric and one who wanted threads and stuffing materials… “I was overly excited about this!”

 Here I am trying to promote the circular economy and reduce landfill and waste and I had found two other people who would assist me in that commitment with just one post… just think of the opportunities that will be created as I explore this more.

 I’m still not completely free of waste, there is only so much scrap people are willing or able to use and I create a fair amount of it as I’m at my sewing machine most days.